True Love Transcends Time

 Sometimes late at night after she came home, he would sit outside her bedroom window and they would talk all night.
 They saw each other whenever they could.
 Lilly never felt safer or more at home than when she was in Liam’s arms.
 It felt like it was always meant to be that way.
 He was angry that she would not stand up to her parents, although she did so several times.
 But she continued to have doubts about Liam.
 Why couldn’t he hold onto a job?
 He was older than her, why wasn't he making more of a life for himself?
 She often paid when they went out too.
 His jealously about her activities when she went out bothered her.
 She knew he was not sitting around like a monk when she wasn’t with him.

-A Vision of a Past Love Makes it All Clear
+A Psychic Vision Makes it all Clear

 One night when Lilly was out at a bar with the girls, a really cute and well-mannered guy struck up a conversation with her.
 Although she didn’t know him, she knew some of the crowd he was with then.
 He was smart, polite, and thankfully had a car, because somewhere along the way that night her girlfriends left her stranded at the bar!
 So when he drove her home, his goodnight kiss really made an impression.
 She continued to see him, but kept it going slowly, because of Liam.